 Totally different yet similar in that this is just a great, simple bread recipe and that allows for a wide range of possibilities.
 Herbs, oil, cheeses…they can all contribute to you enjoying some of your own ‘boule boule’ (yes, to the tune of wooly wooly!).

-I love that this bread is easy enough for the beginner and yet sophisticated enough for the experienced bread maker; take a look at the wealth of variations that came about from our January #Baketogether after the recipe and then go have some fun of your own!
+I love that this bread is easy enough for the beginner and yet sophisticated enough for the experienced bread maker; try it and have some fun of your own!

 - In a small saucepan, melt the butter and add the garlic and cook on low heat for approximately 2-3 minutes to soften.